-‘The Challenge’ Star Ashley Mitchell Shows Of Killer Bod In Neon String Bikini
+'The Challenge' Star Ashley Mitchell Shows Off Killer Bod In Neon String Bikini

 "Aww ur super cute and beautiful Ashley!!" a fourth user commented.

-The new upload from Ashley looked similar to one she shared on January 7.
-In yesterday’s photo, she knelt down in the same crouched position and with the same hairstyle, but sported a different top.
-She wore the same neon bottoms but opted for a black halter top which had a simple criss-cross pattern.
+The new upload from Ashley looked similar to the one she shared on January 7.
+In yesterday's photo, she kneeled down in the same crouched position and with the same hairstyle, but sported a different top.
+She wore the same neon bottoms but rocked a black halter top that had a simple criss-cross pattern.
 The hot photo ended up bringing in over 4,700 likes and hundreds of comments.